zhaoy37/zhaoy37.github.io/content/authors/admin/_index.md

   - Robotics

 education:
-  - area: PhD Computer Science
+  - area: PhD, Computer Science
     institution: University of Southern California
+    year: 2023 - Now
   - area: BSc, magna cum laude, Honors in Computer Science
     institution: Vanderbilt University
+    year: 2020-2023

 ---

 ## About Me

 <b>Yiqi (Nick) Zhao</b> is a PhD Student in Computer Science at the <a href = 'https://viterbischool.usc.edu/'>University of Southern California</a>.
 He works with <a href = "https://jdeshmukh.github.io/">Professor Jyo Deshmukh</a> and <a href = "https://sites.google.com/view/larslindemann/main-page">Professor Lars Lindemann</a>.
-He obtained his bachelor's degree at <a href = 'https://engineering.vanderbilt.edu/cs/'>Vanderbilt University</a> and closely worked with  <a href = "https://meiyima.github.io/">Professor Meiyi Ma</a>.
-His research interests include design, verification, and testing of <b>safe learning-enabled Cyber-Physical Systems (CPS) and Robotics</b>, utilizing tools from formal methods, statistics, and systems and control theory.
+He obtained his bachelor's degree at <a href = 'https://engineering.vanderbilt.edu/cs/'>Vanderbilt University</a> where he closely worked with  <a href = "https://meiyima.github.io/">Professor Meiyi Ma</a>.
+His research interests include design, verification, and testing of <b>safe learning-enabled Cyber-Physical Systems (CPS) and Robotics</b>, utilizing tools from formal methods, statistics, optimization, and systems and control theory.

 {style="text-align: justify;"}